My Beloved

 My Beloved is a 2012 Philippine television drama romance fantasy series broadcast by GMA Network.
 Directed by Dominic Zapata and Lore Reyes, it stars Dingdong Dantes and Marian Rivera.
-It premiered on February 13, 2012 on the network's Telebabad line up replacing Survivor Philippines: Celebrity Doubles Showdown.
+It premiered on February 13, 2012 on the network's Telebabad line up.
 The series concluded on June 8, 2012 with a total of 83 episodes.
-It was replaced by One True Love in its timeslot.

-Production

-Principal photography commenced on October 4, 2011 with Dingdong Dantes and Rhian Ramos in the lead roles.
-Ramos later left the role.
-On December 16, Marian Rivera was cast as Ramos' replacement.
+The series is streaming online on YouTube.